 Soil tests measure only a fraction of the total pool of nutrients available to plants (immediate and long term) so it is important that standard New Zealand methods of sampling and soil analysis are used so the results are meaningful and can be related to plant growth under New Zealand conditions.

-Choosing the right test option for your situation and interpreting the test data is important and you are best to contact your local Ballance fertiliser representative, or rural merchant supplies store for advice.
+Choosing the right test option for your situation and interpreting the test data is important and you are best to contact your local fertiliser representative, rural merchant supplies store or consultant for advice.
 However, for Pastoral Soils: a Basic Soil Profile and sulphate-S test are recommended.
 Where reactive phosphate rock (RPR) fertiliser has been used, the resin phosphorus (RP) test should be added.
 For Arable Crops like Maize:a Basic Soil Profile, sulphate-S and available-N are recommended.
 Other Soil Tests include: organic sulphur, total sulphur, the organic soil profile for soil quality, aluminium, boron, EDTA trace metals, Mehlich 3 trace metals and more.
 For a more complete listing of our soil testing options and the associated test details, simply download our easy-to-read technical note specifically designed for soil testing.

 Growing high-value horticultural crops comes with unique soil fertility management challenges.
 Understanding the soil nutrient profile can not only improve the yield of your crop but also improve storage characteristics and plant vigour.
-Hill Laboratories recommends that you get advice from your local merchant fertiliser representatives to ensure that not only do you choose the right test for your situation but that you also maximise the value of the data generated.
+Hill Laboratories recommends that you get advice from your local fertiliser representatives, rural merchant supplies store or consultant to ensure that not only do you choose the right test for your situation but that you also maximise the value of the data generated.
 However, for Horticultural soils a Basic Soil Profile, sulphate-S and available nitrogen (AN) test are usually recommended.
 For Avocado Orchards a Basic Soil and Mehlich 3 trace nutrients test is recommended.
 For Kiwifruit Orchards a Basic Soil Profile and available nitrogen (AN) test is recommended.
 For Vegetables a Basic Soil Profile, sulphate-S and available nitrogen test is usually recommended.
 Other soil tests include organic sulphur, aluminium, boron, EDTA trace nutrients and more.
 Where reactive phosphate rock (RPR) fertilisers have been used, the Resin P (RP) test is recommended to measure plant available phosphorus.
 The Organic Soil Profile measures the soil quality and includes total nitrogen, available nitrogen, organic matter (total carbon) and the soil total carbon:total nitrogen (C:N) ratio.
 For a more complete listing of our soil testing options and the associated test details, simply download our easy-to-read technical note specifically designed for soil testing.

 All Paddock Testing (APT) is a service provided exclusively through Hill Laboratories.
 A farmer using APT gets soil (in sample form) from the majority of paddocks tested, instead of the standard practice of testing only a few.
 As a result with the more comprehensive All Paddock Testing report you can optimise your fertiliser application by paddock (often for decreased cost).
 If you are interested in ordering an All Paddock Test then simply contact our friendly Client Service Manager team and they will help walk you through the process.